hackjunction/2019-website-template/CUSTOMISATION.md

 # Services

-Head over to `./frontend/app/src/services` and edit the `newsletter.js` and `socialmedias.js` files, more info included in the files.
+The `./frontend/app/src/services` directory contains helpers for accessing your CMS and other APIs.
+They will work out of the box, except for `newsletter.js` and `socialmedias.js` which require some additional config.
+More info included in the respective files.

 # Publishing the changes

-Publishing changes you made to the website is very simple.
+(TODO: Move this section under DEPLOYMENT.md) Publishing changes you made to the website is very simple.
 When you add content to the CMS the website is automatically updated.
 When you make changes to the files (like changing the colours etc.) you only need to use a couple simple commands.

 First push your changes to your GitHub repository.